Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 c.
 Duplicate content

 Meta tags can help prevent duplicate content issues, especially if your title tags are identical across multiple web pages.
-In such cases, Google may only display the best webpage among them in the search results, and it may not necessarily be the one you intended.
+In such cases, Google may only display the best webpage among them in the search results, which may not necessarily be what you intended.

 d.
 Clicks and traffic

-As previously mentioned, meta tags can have a significant impact on the number of clicks and traffic your website receives.
+As previously mentioned, meta tags can significantly impact the number of clicks and traffic your website receives.

 For instance, using a question in the title tag resulted in a 14% increase in click-through rate.
 Additionally, pages with meta descriptions received nearly 6% more clicks than those without.